 What can I do if I believe an agency has unlawfully withheld a public record?

-If you are not satisfied with an agency's decision to withhold access to certain records, you are entitled to appeal, within 5 working days of your receipt of the written notice of denial, to any Superior Court within the state.
+If you are not satisfied with an agency's decision to withhold access to certain records, you are entitled to appeal, within 30 calendar days of your receipt of the written notice of denial, to any Superior Court within the state.
 1 M.R.S. § 409(1)

 May a governmental body ask me why I want a certain record?